lowickib/Breast-Histopathology-Images/Readme.md

 ![Sample distribution in the full dataset](/resources/samples_distibution.png)

-*Distribution of samples in the entire dataset. *
+*Distribution of samples in the entire dataset*

 The histogram shows that healthy samples make up **71.6%** of the entire dataset, while cancerous samples account for **28.4%**.
 Such a disproportion—where healthy samples significantly outnumber cancerous samples—leads to a problem known as **class imbalance**.
 This characteristic must be taken into account when building a machine learning model and during its later evaluation, because the algorithm may prefer predicting the more frequent class.